-- Use, keep, trade, or donate it for travel, charity, or both; it is permitted.
-Even Microsoft and Expedia accept this method of payment now.
+Use, keep, trade, or donate it for travel, charity, or both; it is permitted.
+Some companies even accept Bitcoin as a method of payment.

-A person or organization has no control over Bitcoin, unlike credit card networks like Visa and payment processors like Paypal.
-Anyone with an internet connection may use Bitcoin, the world’s first open payment network.
+As the first blockchain in history, Bitcoin introduced the world to the idea of distributed consensus.
+No person or organization has no control over Bitcoin, unlike credit card networks like Visa and payment processors like Paypal, and anyone with an internet connection may use Bitcoin, the world’s first open payment network.

 To be more precise, here’s how it all works:

 Cryptocurrency transactions are verified and recorded using special computers called “mining rigs.”
 Anyone who wanted to become involved in mining in the early days could use an ordinary desktop computer.
 It is common for large organizations to combine resources to purchase computer systems that are now considered essential.